 Further Economics with JusticeOur Further Economics group, for those who have attended the first three parts of Economics with Justice.
 Available on Wednesday evenings.

 Further Economics – from Richard Glover (tutor)

-Enrol online, on the phone by 30 March or via Direct Debit before 15 April to benefit from the discounted rate of £100 (£120 standard).
+Enrol online or on the phone by 20 July, or via Direct Debit before 15 August to benefit from the discounted rate of £100 (£120 standard).